A Guide to Handling Autistic Meltdowns

 By taking a few minutes to focus on their breath and calm their mind, they are better able to manage the situation and prevent a meltdown.

 These are just a few examples of strategies that have been successful in managing autism meltdowns.
-It's important to remember that each person with autism is unique, and what works for one person may not work for another.
 By working together and trying out different strategies, individuals with autism and their loved ones can find effective ways to prevent or reduce the frequency of meltdowns.

 Autism meltdowns are a challenging aspect of autism that can be difficult for both the person with autism and those around them.
 By understanding what causes autism meltdowns and how to support someone during one, we can create a more inclusive and understanding society for people with autism.